-Josh currently serves on the Advisory Board of Triangle Family Services, an organization dedicated to building healthy and secure families, and recently stepped down from the Board of the Downtown Raleigh Alliance, which strengthens an important, regional economic engine.
+Josh previously served on the Advisory Board of Triangle Family Services, an organization dedicated to building healthy and secure families, and the Board of the Downtown Raleigh Alliance, which strengthens an important, regional economic engine.

 Josh and his wife Anna have been married for more than 20 years and they have three children – Sam, Adam, and Leah.
 He and Anna both attended North Carolina public schools, and so do their kids.